Rhode Island Public Defender

 Condition of receiving assistance.
 All persons receiving repayment assistance must sign a Term of Service Agreement pledging to remain employed as a full time defender or prosecutor for a period of three years from the date of the initial award.
-If the recipient voluntarily terminates employment within the three year period or is involuntarily terminated for misconduct, all assistance awarded up to that point must be repaid to the federal government.
+If the recipient voluntarily terminates employment within the term of their specific Service Agreement or is involuntarily terminated for misconduct, all assistance awarded up to that point must be repaid to the federal government.
+For more information on repayment obligations click Repayment FAQs.
 It is at this point unclear whether a voluntarily employment change to an otherwise-eligible but different job renders a person continually eligible (i.e., moving from state to federal defender office), but it likely does.

 How do you apply?
 Interested persons must first complete a preliminary application, along with evidence of qualifications (the requisite full time employment, the fact of qualifying loans outstanding, and evidence of good standing).
 If that evidence is sufficient to determine the prospective recipient as eligible, a more detailed application requesting financial information and a defender / prosecutor employment history will be forwarded to the applicant.
 Final applications must be filed by the due date announced, accompanied by a Certificate of Agreement.
 Specific award amounts will be determined on the basis of the information provided in the final application.